 This course serves as an introduction to business finance (corporate financial management and investments) for both non-majors and majors preparing for upper-level course work.
 The primary objective is to provide the framework, concepts, and tools for analyzing financial decisions based on fundamental principles of modern financial theory.
 The approach is rigorous and analytical.
 Topics covered include discounted cash flow techniques; corporate capital budgeting and valuation; investment decisions under uncertainty; capital asset pricing; options; and market efficiency.
 The course will also analyze corporate financial policy, including capital structure, cost of capital, dividend policy, and related issues.
 Additional topics will differ according to individual instructors.

-The course will cover a variety of microeconometic models and methods including panel data models, program evaluation methods [e.g. difference in differences, matching techniques, regression discontinuity design] instrumental variables, duration models, structural estimation [e.g. simulated methods of moments].
+The course will cover a variety of micro-econometric models and methods including panel data models, program evaluation methods e.g. difference in differences, matching techniques, regression discontinuity design, instrumental variables, duration models, structural estimation, simulated methods of moments.
 The structure of the course consists of lectures, student presentations, and empirical exercises.
-I will utilize published studies in a variety of fields such as corporate finance, labor economics, and industrial organization to illustrate the various techniques.
+Published studies will be utilized in a variety of fields such as corporate finance, labor economics, and industrial organization to illustrate the various techniques.
 The goal of the course is to provide students with a working knowledge of various econometric techniques that they can apply in their own research.
 As such, the emphasis of the course is on applications, not theory.
 Students are required to have taken a graduate sequence in Econometrics, you should be comfortable with econometrics at the level of William Green's "Econometric Analysis of Cross-Section and Panel Data".

 Best paper on corporate finance and organizations published in the Journal of Financial Economics